 Heat pumps are energy efficient electric pool heaters that work by transferring heat from the surrounding air into the pool water, rather than generating heat themselves.
 In terms of energy used to heat, they typically are more efficient then a gas powered heater.
 These units require outside air temperatures above 12 degrees celsius to perform efficiently.

 An electric resistance heater is designed for a small above ground pool or spa.
 Electric pool heaters create heat in your pool by applying an electrical current to a heating element.
 The electric heater passes water over the element, heats it, and then moves the warm water through the assembly housing back into the pool until the desired temperature is reached.

 Solar heater systems are installed alongside the pool, directly on a fence or on top of a roof.
 The pool water is pumped through solar collectors which are designed to trap solar energy.
 The water is heated through the system and returned back to the pool.

 |Pool Size||Gas Heater Size||Heat Pump Size||K-Star Heater Size|

-Note: All figures above are approximate and based on a constant depth of 48" and a desired temperature increase of 10 degrees.
+Note: All figures are approximate and based on a constant depth of 48" and a desired temperature increase of 10 degrees.
 Use only as a guideline, add a solar blanket to your pool for best results.

 Pool heaters must be installed by a properly licensed technician because they can be dangerous due to the fuels and electrical parts involved.
 In the case of propane and natural gas you will require a licensed gas fitter and in the case of an electric heater or heat pump a licensed electrician.
 In addition the manufactures warranty on the unit will be void if found to be improperly installed by an unqualified service professional.